Chhekur/local-browser/README.md

 ### Libraries 🌟

-Scribbler uses a number of API's and libraries to work properly:
+Local Browser uses a number of API's and libraries to work properly:

 * ✅ [NodeJs] - evented I/O for the backend
 * ✅ [localtunnel] - library to tunnel localhost